 4. Upgrading your hosting needs

-- Scalability for periods of high demand
+- Scalability for a cost-effective way to cope with periods of high demand

-- Improved processing capability and performance to analyse Big Data
+- Improved processing capability and performance to analyse big data

 - Unlimited bandwidth for the consistent sending and receiving of data from devices